-- 1. Jezebel herself the false system. - 2.
-Those who traffic with her. - 3.
-Her children.
-Offspring, Protestant in name, but Romish at heart. - Vs. 24.
+1. Jezebel herself - the false system. not just one purson.

+2. Those who traffic with her.

+3. Her children.
+Offspring, Protestant in name, but Romish at heart.
+Toman Catholic church. - the Aptent

+Vs. 24.
 Faithful remnant in Thyatira. cf. 7,000 who bowed not to Baal.
 Within Roman Catholic communion are true believers.
-Madame Guyon, Fenelon, Savonarola, etc. - Vs. 25.
+Madame Guyon, Fenelon, Savonarola, etc. Fruch

+Vs. 25.
 Exhortation to the faithful remnant "to hold fast till I come."
-This shows that the Thyatira or Roman Catholic condition of the professing church will be existent when Christ comes. - Vs. 26, 27, 28.
+This shows that the Thyatira or Roman Catholic condition of the professing church will be existent when Christ comes.

+Vs. 26, 27, 28.
 Promise to "overcomer."
 I Cor.
-4:8; 6:1-3.
-Rulership and authority with Christ in the administration of the Millennial kingdom.
-"Morning Star" (cf. Rev. 22:16) harbinger of the day.
+4:8; 6:1-3. method to Rulership and authority with Christ in the administration of the future to Millennial kingdom.
+"Morning Star" (cf. Rev. 22:16) - harbinger the way of the day.
 Symbolically this represents Christ in His coming for His saints prior to His revelation in the fullorbed day as Sun of Righteousness.